We have handwritten this guide on cool things to do in NYC so you can enjoy more than just the basics.

 - Freehand New York City – great for backpackers & couples

-- The Local Hostel NYC – one for solo travellers
+- The Local Hostel NYC – one for solo travelers

-- NY Moore Hostel – top pick for female solo travellers
+- NY Moore Hostel – a top pick for female solo travelers

 Find the full guide on best hostels in NYC here.